medioxor/dac-infra/README.md

+# What is this?
+This is my own implementation of DetectionLab (https://github.com/clong/DetectionLab) with a focus being on Proxmox as the back-end, so big thanks to @clong for the reference implementation.

 # Set up
+The following assumptions are made:
+- The provisioning host and the proxmox device are on the same LAN
+- The interface associated with the LAN on the proxmox device is called `enp7s0` and the IP of the proxmox device is `192.168.0.55`

 ## Proxmox
 - Add the following to `/etc/network/interfaces` and execute `ifreload -a` to apply the new configuration once saved